keymetrics/keymetrics.github.io/docs/keymetrics/pmx.md

 ## Expose Metrics: Measure anything

 Keymetrics allows you to expose any metrics from you code to the Keymetrics Dashboard, in realtime.
-These metrics takes place in the main Keymetrics Dashboard page under the Custom Metrics section.
+These metrics are located in the main Keymetrics Dashboard page under the Custom Metrics section.

 4 helpers are available:

 - **Simple metrics**: Values that can be read instantly
     - eg. Monitor variable value
 - **Counter**: Things that increment or decrement
-    - eg. Downloads being processed, user connected
+    - eg. Downloads being processed, users connected
 - **Meter**: Things that are measured as events / interval
-    - eg. Request per minute for a http server
+    - eg. Requests per minute for a http server
 - **Histogram**: Keeps a resevoir of statistically relevant values biased towards the last 5 minutes to explore their distribution
-    - eg. Monitor the mean of execution of a query into database
+    - eg. Monitor the average time of execution of a query into database

 ### Metric: Simple value reporting

-This allow to expose values that can be read instantly.
+This allows to expose values that can be read instantly.

 ```javascript
 var probe = pmx.probe();